IntelLabs/ParallelAccelerator.jl/README.md

 Julia programs that are safe to parallelize.
 It also tries to be non-invasive, which means a user function or program should continue to work as expected even when only a part of it is accelerated.
-It is still important to know what exactly are accelerated and what are not, however, and as a general guideline, we encourage users to write program using high-level array operations rather than writing explicit for-loops with unrestricted mutations or unknown side-effects, so that they are amenable to domain specific analysis and optimization provided by ParallelAccelerator.
+It is still important to know what parts are accelerated, however.
+As a general guideline, we encourage users to write program using high-level array operations rather than writing explicit for-loops which can have unrestricted mutations or unknown side-effects.
+High-level operations are more amenable to analysis and optimization provided by ParallelAccelerator.

 To help user verify program correctness, the optimizations of ParallelAccelerator can be turned off by setting environment variable `PROSPECT_MODE=none` before running the julia program.
 Doing so will still trigger certain useful macro translations (such as `runStencil`, see below), but no optimizations or Julia-to-C translation will take place.
+Users can also use `@noacc` at the function call site to use the original version of the function.

 ### Map and Reduce